Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Main Results

 \subsection{Recovery of General Block Sparse Signals}

-In this subsection, we study the recovery of regular block sparse signals.
-On the one hand, we will show that if $\A$ satisfies the block-RIP with $\delta_{K+1} < 1/\sqrt {K+1 }$, then the BOMP Algorithm exactly or stably (under some conditions on $\min_{i\in\Omega}\|x[i]\|_2$) recovers $K$-block sparse signals $\x$ in $K$ iterations.
-On the other hand, we will show that if $\delta_{K+1} \geq 1/\sqrt {K+1 }$, then the BOMP algorithm may fail to recover a $K$-block sparse signals $\x$ in $K$ iterations.
+In this subsection, we study the recovery of general block sparse signals.
+On the one hand, we will show that if $\A$ satisfies the block-RIP of order $K+1$ with $\delta_{K+1} < 1/\sqrt {K+1 }$, then the BOMP Algorithm exactly or stably (under some conditions on $\min_{i\in\Omega}\|\x[i]\|_2$) recovers block $K$-sparse signals $\x$ in $K$ iterations.
+On the other hand, we will show that if $\delta_{K+1} \geq 1/\sqrt {K+1 }$, then the BOMP algorithm may fail to recover a block $K$-sparse signal $\x$ in $K$ iterations.